jfcloutier/karma_agency/notes/agency/policies.md

 (An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.)

-A CA's belief is a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (abduction or count belief) or integrating past and current timeframes (trend and ending beliefs).
+A CA's belief is a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (abduction or count belief) or integrating past and current timeframes (trend and end beliefs).
 A belief can also be a record of an executed policy.

 These observations constitute the base of support of the belief targeted for impact.
 To impact a belief (to persist or terminate it), the CA will want to impact all or some of the supporting observations.
 These observations being themselves beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes,